 As customers have come to expect, Amtelco and 1Call continue creating innovative solutions.
-In addition to frequent enhancements to Intelligent Series, soft agent, and miSecureMessages, the newest innovations are MergeComm, Genesis, and miTeamWeb.
+In addition to frequent enhancements to Intelligent Series, soft agent, and miSecureMessages, the newest innovations are Web Agent, miTeamWeb, MergeComm, and Genesis:

-Provides the Intelligent Series applications with advanced software-based telephony.
-Genesis provides an all-inclusive call center solution with ACD, call management, reporting, and call center applications based on the Intelligent Series.
+The Genesis Platform: Provides the Intelligent Series applications with advanced software-based telephony.
+Genesis provides an all-inclusive call center solution for healthcare call routing, call management, reporting, and call center applications based on the Intelligent Series.
 A few of the many benefits of Genesis include reducing the need for hardware, virtualization of the switching platform, integrating with SIP-enabled PBXs, connecting remote agents, and automating overhead paging.